Growth differentiation factor 11 signaling controls retinoic acid activity for axial vertebral development

 Digital Object Identifier (DOI)

 Lee, Young Jae; McPherron, Alexandra; Choe, Susan; Sakai, Yasuo; Chandraratna, Roshantha A.; Lee, Se Jin; and Oh, S. Paul, "Growth differentiation factor 11 signaling controls retinoic acid activity for axial vertebral development" (2010).
-Neurobiology.
+Translational Neuroscience.
 685.